maawoo/TDC_thesis/source/04_results.md

 FORCE L2PS uses a nested parallelization strategy and settings are highly depended on each system's setup.
 To choose appropriate settings in this regard, the advice given by @FORCE-Docs was followed and the processing of both datasets was performed on a Terrasense node using 12 processes with 2 threads each.
 Using this setup it took 1 hour and 45 minutes to process the Landsat 8 dataset, and 48 hours and 36 minutes for the Sentinel-2 dataset.
 A simple log file with additional information about the processing of each individual scene is output by FORCE.
 From these it was calculated that the actual average processing time for Landsat 8 scenes was 5 minutes and 24 seconds, whereas Sentinel-2 scenes took an average of 15 minutes and 52 seconds.

 The resulting files for both datasets were written in the GeoTIFF format with band sequential (BSQ) interleaving, LZW compression and internal blocks for partial image access.
-The size of internal blocks depend on the specifications of the overall tiling grid, which is described in +@sec:projection.
+The size of internal blocks depends on the specifications of the overall tiling grid, which is described in +@sec:projection.
 Generally, however, they are arranged as strips that are as wide as the size of each individual tile.
 Other GeoTIFF format settings, such as compression algorithm, are not easily changed as they are hard-coded in FORCE.

 Two GeoTIFF files were created for each scene: a multi-band GeoTIFF for the Bottom-of-Atmosphere (BOA) reflectance, and a single-band GeoTIFF for Quality Assurance Information (QAI).
 The bands of each BOA file contain data that is specific to the commonly used spectral wavelengths of optical EO sensors and are provided in a common spatial resolution.
 Metadata, including data that is specific to FORCE, was written into each file automatically during processing.
 Furthermore, to simplify the usage of data from multiple sensors the mapping of the internal bands was homogenized, which is shown in TABLE X (APPENDIX A) for the datasets used here.
 Additionally, TABLE Y (APPENDIX B) provides more details about the information contained in the QAI files.